Graham Young: Murder of Bob Egle

-Young's first victim in Bovington was 59-year-old Bob Egle, a storeroom manager at Hadland and Young's immediate superior.
+Young's first victim in Bovingdon was 59-year-old Bob Egle, a storeroom manager at Hadland and Young's immediate superior.
 Egle, a veteran of the Dunkirk evacuation, was often asked by Young about his wartime experiences.
-Egle began to fall ill in June 1971, weeks after Young's arrival at the company, taking several days off work with diarrhea and severe stomach pains.
-Egle's health improved after a week-long holiday, but on his return Young put a lethal dose of thallium in his afternoon tea.
-His condition deteriorated rapidly from this point, consisting of intense back pain and numbness in his fingers and feet.
-Egle was transferred to the intensive care unit at St Albans City Hospital, where paralysis set in.
+He fell ill in June 1971, weeks after Young's arrival at the company, taking several days off work with diarrhoea and severe stomach pains.
+His health improved after a week-long holiday, but on his return Young put a lethal dose of thallium in his afternoon tea.
+Egle's condition deteriorated rapidly from this point, consisting of intense back pain and numbness in his fingers and feet.
+He was transferred to the intensive care unit at St Albans City Hospital, where paralysis set in.
 Young seemingly showed a strong concern for Egle, repeatedly contacting the hospital for updates on his progress.
 Egle finally died on 7 July 1971.
 A post-mortem attributed Egle's death to a rare form of polyneuritis known as Guillain–Barré syndrome.

 Young was chosen to accompany managing director Godfrey Foster to Egle's funeral as a representative of the department Egle had managed.
 Foster recalled Young remarking how sad it was that "Bob should come through the terrors of Dunkirk only to fall victim to some strange virus."